arbazsiddiqui/A-song-of-ice-and-fire-API/README.md

     tvSeries: [ 'Season 1', 'Season 2', 'Season 3', 'Season 4', 'Season 5' ],
     playedBy: [ 'Kit Harington' ] } ]
 ```

+## API ##

+###Characters###

+**getCharacterByID**

+* Accepts: A string or number representing a character ID.
+* Returns: An object containing the character's properties if the character exists.

+**getCharacterByName**

+* Accepts: A string representing full name of the character.
+* Returns: An array of objects containing all the characters with given name.

+**getCharactersByCulture**

+* Accepts: A string representing the culture of Character.
+* Returns: An array of objects containing all the characters with given culture.

+**getCharactersByGender**

+* Accepts: A string representing the gender of Character.
+* Returns: An array of objects containing all the characters with given gender.

+**getAllCharacters**

+* Returns: An array of objects containing all the characters.